A Guide To Responsible Travel In Hoi An

 Villagecraft Planet works with ethnic minority artisans to create sustainable, ethical, and handmade clothing, home décor, and accessories.
 All of the stylish designs sold in the shop, responsibly-sourced and designed.
 They have the principal idea of keeping traditional textile methods alive.
 Their ethos, “a new way to look good, while doing good” .
 Therefore something those focusing on responsible travel can seriously get behind.
 However, Villagecraft Planet is a bit more luxurious than other fair trade shops in Hoi An.
 But the quality is worth the cost.

-However if you’re looking to source an avant garde responsible clothing item during your travels head to the beautiful Chula boutique.
-The colorful brand pays tribute to Vietnamese culture through clever designs and references.
+However, if you’re looking to source an avant-garde responsible clothing item during your travels head to the beautiful Chula boutique.
+The colourful brand pays tribute to Vietnamese culture through clever designs and references.
 The fashion collection of wearable art, handcrafted by Vietnamese people with physical disabilities.
 In other words, Chula is fashion at it’s best.
-Thoughtful clothing that honors heritage and supports the livelihood of local people.
+Thoughtful clothing that honours the heritage and supports the livelihood of local people.

 Reaching Out also operates an artisanal goods shop in addition to the tea house.
-At the arts and crafts store employees handcraft various goods at the Reaching Out workshop.
-Additionally they invite guests to learn about the craft as silversmiths make unique pieces of jewelry and weavers create beautiful rugs.
+At the arts and crafts store employees, handcraft various goods at the Reaching Out workshop.
+Additionally, they invite guests to learn about the craft as silversmiths make unique pieces of jewellery and weavers create beautiful rugs.
 The lovely handicrafts are available for purchase.
 They have a responsible travel focus with all proceeds going towards supporting people living with different abilities in Vietnam.